Another Minor Girl dies in Odisha after alleged Self-immolation Attempt

-TNI Bureau: Another minor girl died allegedly after an self-immolation attempt at Firingimal village under Gaisilat police station limits of Bargarh district.
+TNI Bureau: Another minor girl died allegedly after a self-immolation attempt at Firingimal village under Gaisilat police station limits of Bargarh district.

 The girl, who is assumed to be between 13 and 14 years, allegedly had set herself on flames and her half-burnt body was found from a football field in her maternal uncle’s village around 8 am today.